Germans give Hitler actor a warm welcome

-BERLIN (Reuters) - A German actor who dressed up as Adolf Hitler and traveled through the country for four weeks chatting to smiling voters and stroking their pets for a film that opens this week says he was shocked by the warm welcome he received.
+BERLIN, Oct 6 (Reuters) - A German actor who dressed up as Adolf Hitler and travelled through the country for four weeks chatting to smiling voters and stroking their pets for a film that opens this week says he was shocked by the warm welcome he received.

 The film “Look Who’s Back” is an adaptation of a satirical novel by Timur Vermes which has sold over a million copies.
 In it, Hitler wakes up in modern times, becomes a celebrity and enters politics again.